 This session lists the detailed cost breakdown of photography services.
 If you are looking for photography services from professional photographers, it would be useful to read the entire page carefully to understand more about what exactly you are paying for.

-When you engage a photographer's services, you are paying not just for the time spent on the actual shoot; there are many things that you should factor into the total cost, duration and effort.
+When you engage a photographer's services, you are paying not just for the time spent on the actual shoot; there are many things that you should factor into the cost, duration and effort.
 Special moments can be captured and be kept forever but the equipment which capture them will wear out over time and they cost thousands of dollars.
 A photographer has to factor all these into his charges to slowly recuperate the cost of purchasing all the items.
-Last but not least, you are also paying for his artistic and creative value, which is the very reason you approached him.
+Last but not least, you are also paying for his artistic and creative value, which is the very reason you have approached him.

 To sum it up, you are paying him for the equipment, skill, effort and time.